spacetelescope/jdaviz/README.rst

 ``jdaviz`` also provides a directory of `sample notebooks <https://jdaviz.readthedocs.io/en/latest/sample_notebooks.html>`_ to test the application, located in the ``notebooks`` sub-directory of the git repository.  ``CubevizExample.ipynb`` is provided as an example that loads a JWST data cube with the ``Cubeviz`` configuration.
-To run the provided example, start the jupyter kernel with the notebook path:
+To run the provided example, start the Jupyter kernel with the notebook path:

 .. code-block:: bash